Walid-Belmo/MVP-WARINA-3/README.md

-# Arduino Learning Game - Code Architecture
+# ESP32 Learning Game - Code Architecture

 ## Overview

-This is an interactive educational game designed to teach kids how to program microcontrollers.
-The game simulates an Arduino environment where players can connect components, write code, and see the results in real-time.
+This is an interactive educational game designed to teach kids how to program ESP32 microcontrollers.
+The game simulates an ESP32 environment where players can connect components (LEDs, ESC motors), write code, and see the results in real-time.

 ## Project Structure